 - It helps to expand your reach on similar searches.

 Again, the right tools will make your search easier.
 Below, you can see similar keywords from a SpyFu search for "how to get a loan."
 Several of the keywords and questions included would make great H2 headers in an article about loan applications.
-An ambitious SEO might build them out into hub-and-spoke content.
+A savvy content manager might build them out into hub-and-spoke content.
 Doing so will help optimize the article and site for these natural language search terms.

 Use your Tech Stack